Quick CV Dropoff

 Send us your CV to be considered for one of our open roles

-If you’re a legal candidate who is considering a locum job, you may feel overwhelmed by this prospect.
+If you’re a legal candidate who is considering a locum job, you may be unsure of what's involved.
 Many candidates have a misconception that becoming a legal locum is complex.
-However, we support legal locum candidates daily, providing expert advice that acts as a springboard to creating their ideal working lifestyle.
-You may have a lot of queries about what it entails, pay rates, contract length and how to secure a locum job.
+However, our expert teams support legal locum candidates daily, providing advice and answering questions on assignment length, pay, sectors, and how to make a smooth transition.

-Generally, successful legal locums are Lawyers with specific lifestyle requirements who opt for legal locum jobs to accommodate other interests.
+Generally, legal professionals opt for locum jobs to accommodate other interests.
 Legal locums could be:

 We understand that many candidates moving into locum work have mortgages to pay and families to support , therefore one of the most important things that prospective locums must factor in is the impact of not having a permanent salary.
-We advocate - and support you with - meticulous planning to ensure a smooth transition.
+We advocate - and support you with - meticulous planning to ensure a smooth transition and often have new locum assignments lined up for candidates as they approach the end of their current contract.

-Provided professionals are equipped with the requisite skills, legal locums have the potential to earn more than permanent candidates.
-Here are the three main reasons why legal locum jobs have attractive salaries:
+Provided professionals are equipped with the necessary skills, legal locums have the potential to earn more than permanent candidates.
+Here are the three main reasons why legal locum jobs have higher hourly rates:

 Legal locums are expected to display greater flexibility than their permanent counterparts.
 For instance, as a locum, you may be tasked with project work or asked to support with ad-hoc responsibilities.
 A significant portion of our roles result from increased workloads, and as a locum, it’s your job to alleviate that.